gexijin/RTutor/README.md

 # RTutor.ai - Talk to your data via AI
 Hosted at [RTutor.ai](https://RTutor.ai).
 Contact Steven Ge on [LinkedIn](https://www.linkedin.com/in/steven-ge-ab016947/) or [Twitter.](https://twitter.com/StevenXGe)

 RTutor is an AI-based app that can quickly generate and test R code.
-Powered by API calls to OpenAI's Davinci (ChatGPT's sibling), RTutor translates natural languages into R scripts, which are then executed within the Shiny platform.
+Powered by API calls to OpenAI's ChatGPT or other models, RTutor translates natural languages into R scripts, which are then executed within the Shiny platform.
 An R Markdown source file and HTML report can be generated.
 ## Video tutorial
 Highly recommend users to watch this 10-min [YouTube video.](https://youtu.be/a-bZW26nK9k)
 ## What's new